digitalcredentials/sign-and-verify/README.md

 ## Requesting Credentials

-The endpoint to request credentiala is not part of the vc-http-api standard.
+The endpoint to request credentials is not part of the vc-http-api standard.
 It's also not over-specified by DCC to allow issuers flexibility to adapt it to their processes.
 But there are certain elements expected by the DCC wallet.

 A DCC wallet request will be of the form: